atc0005/bounce/README.md

    - for CentOS Linux
      - `sudo yum install make gcc`
    - for Windows
-     - Easiest options
+     - Emulated environments (*easier*)
        - Skip all of this and build using the default `go build` command in Windows
-       - build using WSL Ubuntu environment and just copy out the Windows binaries from that environment
+       - build using Windows Subsystem for Linux Ubuntu environment and just copy out the Windows binaries from that environment
+       - If already running a Docker environment, use a container with the Go tool-chain already installed
+       - If already familiar with LXD, create a container and follow the installation steps given previously to install required dependencies
+     - Native tooling (*harder*)
        - see the StackOverflow Question `32127524` link in the [References](#references) section for potential options for installing `make` on Windows
        - see the mingw-w64 project homepage link in the [References](#references) section for options for installing `gcc` and related packages on Windows
 1. Build an executable ...
    - for the current operating system (with default `go` build options)
      - `go build`